gro-intelligence/api-client/docs/faq.md

 ## Gro Models
 ### Q: Do your predictive models only run during the crop season?
-We provide predictions year around (always for the current market year, so for US it is also always the current calendar year).
-Take the US for an example: before planting ends (Jan to May) we predict at country level with long term trend.
-Between planting and harvesting (May to Oct) we predict at district level with daily updates.
-After harvesting until the end of the year, we only adjust the previous predictions if there is any adjustment from the sources that we used for the in-season predictions.
+We provide predictions year around (always for the current market year, so for the US it is also always the current calendar year).
+Take the US, for example: before planting ends (Jan to May) we predict at the country level with the long-term trend.
+Between planting and harvesting (May to Oct) we predict at the district level with daily updates.
+After harvesting and until the end of the year, we only adjust the previous predictions if there is any adjustment from the sources that we used for the in-season predictions.